IronFox/Subnautica-Echelon/README.md

 1) [clone]\Unity\Assets\AssetBundles\echelon
 2) [clone]\Plugin\bin\Release\net4.7.2\Subnautica Echelon.dll
 3) [build]\Subnautica Echelon_Data\Managed\EchelonScripts.dll
+4) [clone]\echelon.png

-If you intend to change things, you should probably create a .bat or some other script file that automates this deployment
+If you intend to frequently change things, you should probably create a .bat or some other script file that automates this deployment

 ## Start
 Once copied, the game should pick up the mod automatically.
 To check if everything went fine, check